Causal Inference Under Approximate Neighborhood Interference: Approximate Neighborhood Interference

-The quantity $\Delta_{n,i}(s)$ measures the largest perturbation in $i$'s potential outcome due to interference induced by changes to the treatment assignments of alters outside of $i$'s $s$-neighborhood.
-ANI requires the maximal such perturbation $\theta_{n,s}$ to decay to zero with $s$.
-In the special case of correct specification \eqref{reparam}, there is {\em no} interference from units outside $i$'s $K$-neighborhood, so $\Delta_{n,i}(s)=0$ for all $i$ and $s\geq K$.
-In contrast, ANI generally allows $\Delta_{n,i}(s) \neq 0$ for {\em all} $s$ but requires $\Delta_{n,i}(s)$ to decay with $s$.
-This means interference from outside of a unit's $s$-neighborhood is increasingly negligible as one expands the neighborhood radius $s$.
-Hence, ANI says that a unit's response is primarily, but not entirely, determined by the assignments of units close to it.\footnote{\autoref{aani} has some similarities with Assumption 6 of \cite{chin2018central} in bounding the effect of manipulations of treatment assignments of distant units, although Chin's assumption also implicitly restricts the design.
-For a CLT, we do not need a high-level condition analogous to his Assumption 5, which requires correlations between $\{Y_i\}_{i=1}^n$ to be sufficiently weak.}
+This requires interference from distant alters to be negligible for large distances.
+In the special case of correct specification \eqref{reparam}, there is {\em no} interference from units outside $i$'s $K$-neighborhood, so $Y_i(\bm{D}) - Y_i(\bm{D}^{(i,s)})=0$ for all $s\geq K$ and any $i$.
+In contrast, ANI allows this difference to be nonzero for all $s$ but requires that it decays with $s$.
+This means interference from alters beyond a unit's $s$-neighborhood becomes increasingly negligible as we expand the radius $s$.
+Hence, ANI says that a unit's response is primarily, but not entirely, determined by the assignments of alters close to it.\footnote{\autoref{aani} has some similarities with Assumption 6 of \cite{chin2018central} in bounding the effect of manipulations of treatment assignments of distant units.
+For a CLT, we do not need a high-level condition analogous to his Assumption 5, which requires correlations between observed outcomes $\{Y_i\}_{i=1}^n$ to be sufficiently weak.}